BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 You can send the trace file to the developer or use an application such as [Tabnalysis](https://apps.microsoft.com/store/detail/tabnalysis/9NQLK2M4RP4J?hl=en-id&gl=ID) to inspect the content yourself.

+### Recording
+Starting a recording session (via keyboard shortcut `toggle_recording`) results in the internal tracker values to be written into a comma seperated file named `recording_XXX_.csv` file where `XXX` is a timestamp relating to the start time of recording.
+The content of this file can easily be loaded into excel (or similar software) to generate plots and search for erroneous data.
+Note that tracker values are only logged while motion compensation is activated.
+The first line of the file contains the labels for the corresponding columns with:
+- `Time` representing the internal time used by the OpenXR runtime, in nanoseconds
+- `X_..., Y_..., Z_...` denoting the position in global space
+- `A_..., B_..., C_..., D_...` describing the quaternion representing the orientation/rotation in global space
+- `..._Input` values are based on the raw input data, `..._Filtered` on the data after being filtered, `..._Modified` on the values after pose modifier application (at tracker reference position, identical to ..._Filtered when modifier is disabled). `..._Reference` is refering to the current reference/COR pose and `...__Delta` is the Pose that's actually multiplied with the hmd real pose for motion compensation.
+- `Sway, Surge, Heave, Yaw, Roll, Pitch,` being the input from MMF, when using a virtual tracker.

+If the maximum size of the recording file is exceesed before the recording is stopped, a new file is created and used for recording subsequent values.
+This is accompanied by the same audible feedback that signals a regular start of recording.

 ## List of keyboard bindings
 To combine multiple keys for a single shortcut they need to be separated by '+' with no spaces in between the key descriptors.